xizdaqrian/mame-shell-utils/README.md

 Let's say you have downloaded all weekend, and you have all the latest ROMS, progettosnaps files, manuals, and everything.
 You need a way to import **only** the stuff you already have.
 That's where this script comes in.

+15-Aug-2016 - copy-assets has basic functionality.
+Not much in the way of options.
+More robustness is to come.